F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 See :ref:`advanced-routing-examples-aws` for additional examples of more advanced configurations.

-|

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Use these steps for CFE versions earlier than 1.5.0.
+   routeGroupDefinitions was added in CFE version 1.5.0.

-To enable route failover in CFE versions earlier than v1.5.0, tag the route tables containing the routes you want to manage.
+Or if using the Discovery via Tag option, tag the route tables containing the routes you want to manage.

 1. Create a key-value pair that will correspond to the key-value pair in the `failoverAddresses.scopingTags` section of the CFE declaration.